Office of Student Financial Aid (OSFA)

 Free Application for Federal Student Aid (FAFSA)

 How and When to Apply for Financial Aid: Each academic year, submit the Free Application for Federal Student Aid (FAFSA) and include the WSU federal code, 002329.
-The federal processor, the U.S. Department of Education, will electronically transmit the FAFSA data to the Office of Student Financial Aid.
+The U.S. Department of Education, will electronically transmit the FAFSA data to the Office of Student Financial Aid.

 Help Completing the FAFSA: Help completing the FAFSA is provided online throughout the application process.
 Help also is available by telephone from the Federal Student Aid Information Center: 1-800-4-FED-AID (1-800-433-3243) during regular business hours (Eastern Time), Monday through Friday.

-Fall/Winter Application Priority Date: The application priority date for financial aid consideration at WSU for fall and winter semesters is the date by which the FAFSA should be submitted to facilitate determination of student eligibility for financial aid before the beginning of the fall semester.
+Application Priority Date: The application priority date for financial aid consideration at WSU is the date by which the FAFSA should be submitted to facilitate determination of student eligibility for financial aid before the beginning of the fall semester.
 The priority date is not a deadline.
 See our website for current information.

 Financial Need Determination